yhwang/trustyai-service-operator/docs/tutorial.md

     - `loaderLimit` (optional): Specifies the maximum number of instances per stream to be returned from the loader (used to reduce loading time in large datasets).
     - `numDemos` (optional): Number of fewshot to be used.
     - `demosPoolSize` (optional): Size of the fewshot pool.
+ - `numFewShot`: Sets the number of few-shot examples to place in context.
+If you are using a task from Unitxt, don't use this field.
+Use `numDemos` under the `taskRecipes` instead.
+ - `limit`: Instead of running the whole dataset, set a limit to run the tasks.
+Accepts an integer, or a float between 0.0 and 1.0.
+ - `genArgs`: Map to `--gen_kwargs` parameter for the lm-evaluation-harness.
+Here are the [details](https://github.com/EleutherAI/lm-evaluation-harness/blob/main/docs/interface.md#command-line-interface).
+ - `logSampes`: If this flag is passed, then the model's outputs, and the text fed into the model, will be saved at per-document granularity.
+ - `batchSize`: Batch size for the evaluation.
+This is used by the models that run and are loaded locally and do not apply to the commercial APIs.
+ - `pod`: Specify extra information for the lm-eval job's pod.
+   - `container`: Extra container settings for the lm-eval container.
+     - `env`: Specify environment variables.
+It uses the `EnvVar` data structure of kubernetes.
+     - `volumeMounts`: Mount the volumes into the lm-eval container.
+     - `resources`: Specify the resources for the lm-eval container.
+   - `volumes`: Specify the volume information for the lm-eval and other containers.
+It uses the `Volume` data structure of kubernetes.
+   - `sideCars`: A list of containers that run along with the lm-eval container.
+It uses the `Container` data structure of kubernetes.